Rust - Control Flow

 3. Looping Statements

-Rust offers three main types of loops: loop
+Rust offers three main types of loops: loop, while, and for.

 Infinite Loop with loop